p2docs/p2docs.github.io/page/cordic.md

 \end{align*}
 $$

-Thus, if Y=0 (as happens when SETQ is not used), QROTATE can be used to compute sine/cosine pairs at a scale given by X. i.e.
+Thus, if Q=0 (as happens when SETQ is not used), QROTATE can be used to compute sine/cosine pairs at a scale given by D. i.e.

 ~~~
     '' Compute sine/cosine for theta, 32 bit precision.